zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 6. Next build the dashboard on MDS HeatWave by selecting Create->Data Set
 7. Select the MySQL Connection created earlier
 8. For Add Data Set name to customer_nations
-9. Select tpch database
+9. Select airportdb database
-10. Click on the “Enter SQL and type in the following sql statement:
+10. Find per-company average age of passengers from Switzerland, Italy and France.
+Click on the “Enter SQL and type in the following sql statement:
     ````
-    <copy>select count(C_CUSTKEY) totcust, n_name
-from  customer c
-join nation n on n.N_NATIONKEY = c.C_NATIONKEY
-group by n_name
-order by n_name;</copy>
+    <copy> SELECT
+    airline.airlinename,
+    AVG(datediff(departure,birthdate)/365.25) as avg_age,
+    count(*) as nbpeople
+FROM
+    booking, flight, airline, passengerdetails
+WHERE
+    booking.flight_id=flight.flight_id AND
+    airline.airline_id=flight.airline_id AND
+    booking.passenger_id=passengerdetails.passenger_id AND
+    country IN ("SWITZERLAND", "FRANCE", "ITALY")
+GROUP BY
+    airline.airlinename
+ORDER BY
+    airline.airlinename, avg_age
+LIMIT 10;</copy>
     ````

 11. Click the blue Add button
 12. On new display page click on the Create Project button
 13. On new display page  click on the graph icon, go down the side and select the map icon.
 Drag the icon to the middle of the page.
-14. Click the dataset icon and move the totcust field to size and n_name field to Category
+14. Click the dataset icon and move the nbpeople field to size and airlinename field to Category
 15. Click on the bottom + sign to add Canvas 2 and drag the bar icon to the middle of the page
-16. Click the dataset icon and move the totcust field to Y-axis and n_name field to Category
+16. Click the dataset icon and move the nbpeople field to Y-axis and airlinename field to Category
-17. Set project name to customer_nations_bargraph
+17. Set project name to customernationsbargraph

 ## **STEP 16:** Start, stop, or reboot MySQL DB System